Gouidas/konnekta-assignment_2_react/README.md

 - `useHandleSelect`: A custom hook that handles the selection and deselection of items.
 - `useInputChange`: A custom hook that tracks changes to the input field for filtering options.
 - `useOutsideClick`: A custom hook that tracks a click event outside of the dropdown component to close the dropdown.
+- `useClearSelected`: A custom hook to clear the selected items in the dropdown.
+- `useOptionRenderer`: A custom hook to render the options with specific styles based on their selection state.

 ### Styles